StoneCo Ltd. (STNE) Ascends While Market Falls: Some Facts to Note

-StoneCo Ltd. (STNE) ended the recent trading session at $9.71, demonstrating a +1.04% swing from the preceding day's closing price.
-The stock exceeded the S&P 500, which registered a loss of 0.5% for the day.
-On the other hand, the Dow registered a gain of 0.12%, and the technology-centric Nasdaq decreased by 1.23%.

-Shares of the company witnessed a loss of 17.23% over the previous month, trailing the performance of the Computer and Technology sector with its loss of 0.1% and the S&P 500's loss of 2.4%.
+The company's shares have seen a decrease of 6.14% over the last month, not keeping up with the Computer and Technology sector's loss of 2.07% and the S&P 500's loss of 3.02%.

-Market participants will be closely following the financial results of StoneCo Ltd. in its upcoming release.
+The investment community will be closely monitoring the performance of StoneCo Ltd. in its forthcoming earnings report.
+The company is scheduled to release its earnings on November 10, 2023.
 The company's earnings per share (EPS) are projected to be $0.23, reflecting a 130% increase from the same quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $405.25 million, down 15.38% from the year-ago period.
+In the meantime, our current consensus estimate forecasts the revenue to be $405.25 million, indicating a 15.38% decline compared to the corresponding quarter of the prior year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $0.79 per share and revenue of $1.98 billion, which would represent changes of +139.39% and +6.55%, respectively, from the prior year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $0.79 per share and a revenue of $1.98 billion, representing changes of +139.39% and +6.55%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for StoneCo Ltd. Recent revisions tend to reflect the latest near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Any recent changes to analyst estimates for StoneCo Ltd. should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.29% higher.
-At present, StoneCo Ltd. boasts a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has shifted 3.29% upward.
+As of now, StoneCo Ltd. holds a Zacks Rank of #2 (Buy).

-Investors should also note StoneCo Ltd.'s current valuation metrics, including its Forward P/E ratio of 12.24.
-This indicates a discount in contrast to its industry's Forward P/E of 37.05.
+Digging into valuation, StoneCo Ltd. currently has a Forward P/E ratio of 12.85.
+This expresses a discount compared to the average Forward P/E of 37.04 of its industry.

-Also, we should mention that STNE has a PEG ratio of 0.22.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The average PEG ratio for the Internet - Software industry stood at 1.49 at the close of the market yesterday.
+Meanwhile, STNE's PEG ratio is currently 0.23.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+As the market closed yesterday, the Internet - Software industry was having an average PEG ratio of 1.47.

 Zacks Names "Single Best Pick to Double"